 The couple produced at least one daughter, Mary M. Weyand.

 When the federal census was enumerated in 1850, the Weyands made their home in Somerset Township, Somerset County, in close proximity to the dwellings of his parents and married sister and brother in law Mary and Joseph A. Rhoads.
 In addition to their young daughter, also living under their roof that year was 14-year-old Casper Achison.

-The Weyands remained in the township during the 1850s and are enumerated there in the 1860 federal census.
+The Weyands were longtime farmers.
+They remained in the township during the 1850s and are enumerated there in the 1860 federal census.

-Elizabethis thought to have died on May 22, 1876 at the age of 52.
+Elizabeth died on May 22, 1876 at the age of 52.
 Her remains were lowered to eternal repose in Wills Church Cemetery in Somerset.
 Inscribed on her grave marker is the verse, "Blessed are the dead who die in the Lord."

-He is believed to have passed away on Aug.
+He passed away on Aug.
 25, 1892, at the age of 67.
 Burial was beside his first wife in Wills St. Johns Evangelical Lutheran Church Cemetery.
 [Find-a-Grave]

 ~ Son Samuel Weyand ~